bravegag/HarvardX-Skillability/README.md

 ## The How: rating user skills
 We employ Statistical Inference to build a new derived `ratings` dataset providing user skill ratings.
 Finally we build a recommender system using collaborative filtering (CF) and the low-rank matrix factorization model-based approach (LRMF) to predict user skill ratings.

+# Project files

+* The `create_dataset.r` script will automatically download, extract, parse and clean the Stack Overflow data files.
+It will also construct the new derived `ratings` dataset.
+* The `skillability.r` script contains all the data science analysis code.
+A new LRMF model implementation is integrated with the popular `caret` machine learning library for calibration, training and prediction.
+* The `skillability.pdf` contains the final project report.